constructorlabs/react-cinema/README.md

 + Used CSS to style the UI

 ## Features
-+ Responsive search preview - results update with each letter typed.
-Initial search results are shown below the search box
++ Responsive search preview - results are updated each time a letter  is entered and shown below the search box
-+ Smart pagination allows users to quickly navigate all pages of search results
++ Smart pagination allows users to quickly navigate all pages of the search results
 + Form validation gives the user feedback and details of results:
-> + if the search input is more than 3 letters
+> + if the search input is more or less than 3 letters
 > + if the search input has returned a valid result or not
-> + How many results and pages of results found
+> + How many results and pages of results have been found

 ## Problems and errors to be fixed
 + Improve the desktop view for better responsiveness

 ## Desired features with more time
++ Allow users to mark movies as favourites and use localStorage to save the favourites into a sortable list
++ Added a featured movies section
 + Include infinate scrolling with the initial results
 + Use the [Youtube API](https://developers.google.com/youtube/v3/) to load a trailer into the detailed results area
-+ Use Localstorage to create a sortable favourites list